pwafire/pwafire/packages/npm/README.md

 #### 9. Visibility

-Check is user is viewing a page.
-Best to pause/play video play or games e.t.c
+Check if user is viewing a page.
+Pause/play video or games e.t.c

 ##### Define page visibilty handler